MusicHash/social-music-player/README.md

     }(document, 'script', 'social-music-player-sdk'));
 </script>
 ```
-Once all `smp.min.js` file is loaded, it will try to call the `window.SMPAsyncInit` function.
+Once `smp.min.js` file is loaded, it will try to call the `window.SMPAsyncInit` function.
 That is why inside that function you should call the `create()` method in order to initialize the library.
 It is extermly important that the code is inserted exactly as is (the SDK async load part).
 It is important to have the callback `window.SMPAsyncInit` function set prior to the actualy SDK as in the example before to avoid racing coniditions.

-Full demo is available in the `./playground` dir, with more use cases.
+Full demo is available in the `./playground` dir, with more use cases or the same [LIVE DEMO](https://landrover.github.io/social-music-player/)

 ### Config overrides